manymodels/public-ai/README.md

 [![White Paper Available Now](assets/whitepaper.png)](https://bit.ly/publicAIpaper){:target="_blank" rel="noopener"}

+## The Public AI NeTwork (PAINT) connects together Public AI builders, policymakers, and advocates worldwide.

+- We host a Slack community which connects together experts from leading Public AI projects, thinktanks, and civil society groups.
+- We host a [seminar series](https://publicai.network/seminar) that shares insights from leaders in the field
+- We maintain a [shared definition](https://bit.ly/publicAIpaper){rel="noopener" class="button"} of Public AI to coordinate our work

 ## What is public AI?

 - Public AI is **publicly accessible**: ensuring AI delivers benefits to all.